Gold and Glory: The Road to El Dorado: Game Boy Color port

 The Game Boy Color edition of the game was released in June 2000, and is an 8-bit, 2D, side-scrolling platformer.
 The player takes control of either Tulio or Miguel, exploring a multitude of different levels such as a Spanish town, ships, jungles, caves or the city of El Dorado.
 The main objective in the first portion of the game is to find nine separate map pieces that will eventually lead to the lost city of El Dorado.
 Throughout each level, there are many bags, coins, and pots that can be collected to increase score, increase lives, or replenish the "ammunition" count of the player.
 While traversing the different levels you must fight off animals, plants, human enemies, or evade natural dangers.
 Every three levels is followed by a boss fight or challenge, the completion of which awards the player with a 6 character password key that can be entered in at the title screen to return to the same point of progress in the game.
 After defeating the final boss, Cortés, the game is complete.

+The Game Boy Color version was one of a number of Ubisoft games for the platform that utilized the "Ubi Key" feature, allowing players to share data between games via the system's infrared port and unlock extra content.